 Marlborough Sounds: The region appears in stories and legends of the indigenous Maori.
 The famous Captain James Cook favored Marlborough Sounds as a base while charting New Zealand in the 18th century.
 Marlborough is known for its mussel farms.
 With forests, trout-filled rivers, rugged backcountry and sheltered bays, it is a favorite for outdoor enthusiasts.
 There are opportunities for sailing, diving, biking, kayaking and hiking.
 More leisurely pursuits include vineyard tours and browsing galleries and craft studios.
 Wildlife includes dolphin, seal and blue penguin.

-Nelson & Abel Tasman National Park: Sitting at the top northwest corner of South Island, Nelson encompasses superb beaches, unscathed forests and rugged mountains.
+Nelson & Abel Tasman National Park: Sitting at the top northwest corner of South Island, Nelson encompasses long superb beaches, unscathed forests and rugged mountains.
 More than 350 contemporary, traditional and Maori working artists and craftspeople have studios here.
-The Inland region is notable for its cave systems, and country’s deepest vertical shaft, Harwood’s Hole.
+The inland region is notable for its cave systems, and the country’s deepest vertical shaft, Harwood’s Hole.
 Te Waikoropupu Springs holds the world record for fresh water clarity.
-Abel Tasman National Park was founded in 1942.
+Abel Tasman National Park was founded in 1942, and at just 225.3 square kilometers/87 square miles, it is New Zealand’s smallest national park.
 The Tonga Island Marine Reserve adjoins part of the park.

 Queenstown: Born during the 1860s gold rush era as a mining camp, Queenstown retains an element of that frontier energy.
 This is the place for adventure sports – bungee jumping, skiing, snowboarding, white-water rafting, sky diving, hot-air ballooning, hang gliding and mountain biking as well as golf, biking, walking, sailing and fishing.